vattevaii/ASP.NET-webapi/README.md

 -- NotFound()
 -- UnSupportedMediaType()

+--Created(url,data) : for any Http POST it adds location header to the created resource to the response.

 - These above return status codes for any action performed
 - Objects can also be returned alongside status code.
 They need different but similar functions.